Bob Fornal

 In this talk, we will examine what Observables are and how Observables can be implemented in a clean, testable manner using code examples to dig into the fine details.

-Single-Threaded JavaScript is a unique world that manages to be much more.
-Here we will dig deeper into Promises, Async/Await and Reactive JavaScript (RxJS).
-Using several detailed code examples, we will examine these examples in a unique way to show how these interactions truly work.
+Single-Threaded JavaScript is a unique world that manages to be and do so much more.
+In this presentation we will dig deeper into Promises, Async/Await, Observables, and Signals.
+Using several detailed code examples, we will examine code in a unique way to show how these tools truly work.

 If you are an experienced developer or new to the field, there is something in this presentation for you.

-This session takes a look at how JavaScript and RxJS improves our processes for Asynchronous events making developer's lives less complicated.
+This session takes a look at how the tools and patterns for Asynchronous activity in JavaScript improves our processes for handing data and events making developer's lives less complicated.

 A Whirlwind Tour of SASS